wundergraph/wundergraph/docs-website/src/pages/docs/wunderctl-reference/wunderctl-generate.md

 or you also do it on demand using `wunderctl generate`.

 {% callout type="warning" %}
+When you are using `EnvironmentVariable` in your configuration, please make sure that you are providing them for `wunderctl generate` command
+{% /callout %}

+{% callout type="warning" %}
 When you are generating your production config please make sure that you have provided all the necessary environment variables:

 - `WG_LOG_LEVEL`